Destinations Greece The Cyclades Santorini

 Must orderwhatever the bartender pours

-Santorini's first cocktail bar — opened 1976 in Fira, dug into the cliff overlooking the volcano, and still run by the founding Chrysos family.
-Small, dim, locally-loved; the Athens cocktail crowd's pilgrimage stop when they visit.
-The right second stop after Franco's.
+Santorini's first cocktail bar, opened 1976 in Fira, dug into the cliff over the volcano and still run by the founding Chrysos family.
+Small, dim, and loved locally; the Athens cocktail crowd stops in when they're on the island.
+The second stop after Franco's, in that order.

 Since 1976FiraLocal crowd